Poundland: Remembrance poppies

 In response to a news story about a member of staff being sent home for wearing a Remembrance poppy in October 2011, Poundland posted a comment on their Facebook and Twitter social media stating "Poundland is not against colleagues wearing a poppy; however, colleagues are not allowed to wear one on the shop-floor simply as it does not abide by the uniform rules."
 Poundland backed down from the ban on 31 October, and released the statement that employees will be allowed to "use their own discretion in wearing poppies" after hundreds of customers threatened to boycott the store.

 Advertising and commercial campaigns

 In December 2017, Poundland ran a social media campaign with a series of #ElfBehavingBad posts based on humour and double entendres.
-The Advertising Standards Authority received 85 complaints.
-The complaints were upheld and Poundland told not to show the posts in their current form again, as well as ensuring their adverts were presented with a sense of responsibility and did not cause offence.
+The Advertising Standards Authority received 85 complaints, which were upheld.

+Cease and desist from Mothercare

+Poundland planned to open a store in Biggleswade, dubbed "Motherland", with a logo similar to Mothercare's.
+On 9 February 2024, Mothercare sent a cease and desist letter to the discount retailer; the store was renamed to "Parentland", using the same font as the Poundland logo.